NDevTK/JSBot/README.md

 # JSBot
-A great bot that unique finds JS!
+A great bot that finds unique finds JS!